 - Value for money – on a very literal level – is ridiculously good.
 Just the hardware giveaways (more later) are giving your money back three-fold.

 - Before the keynotes they showed demos submitted to chromedemos on stage – this must have made quite some people proud

 - Lots of great content, a lot of it live streamed and already available on YouTube – I guess it helps owning that)

 - Amazing AV equipment in the rooms and especially in the big keynote hall (the three screens made me drool and want to talk there, but it also would mean I have to make prettier slides)

 - Food was adequate and ample, and drinks and coffee were available throughout the event

 - The staffing of the “business hours” tables was very good and it was no problem whatsoever to get your questions answered (this might be as I knew a lot of them though).
 The Chrome booth was stacked with all the people in the devrel team and Chrome engineers, no boothbabes in sight.
 Actually, none at all.
 This was a Google event with Google experts – an impressive feat to pull off.

 - Lots of places to charge your hardware – a lot of the rooms have rows and rows of outlets and there were massive Android figures standing around with all kind of cables to charge a plethora of devices.

 - Every talk had a cardboard box with “+1” cards to throw in at the exit of the talks to vote for it.
-I loved that idea as it was physical, showed the and gave them a mechanism to measure the success of the talk (that a few speakers I talked to never saw people changing the boxes is a bit worrying though).
+I loved that idea as it was physical, showed the 1 character of Google and gave them a mechanism to measure the success of the talk (that a few speakers I talked to never saw people changing the boxes is a bit worrying though).
 There was no scanning of your badge on the way in to the room as it was last year – I guess they gave up on that.